top of page

 When they find a suitable family and girl, the groom’s family starts visiting them regularly, bringing gifts like honey, tea, and sugar.
 These offerings serve as symbolic gestures of a marriage proposal and respect toward the bride’s family.

-If the bride’s family agrees, negotiations begin over the cattle payment—the bridewealth.
-This payment doesn’t have to be made all at once; it can be given gradually over time until the full agreed amount is settled.
+If the bride’s family agrees, negotiations begin over the cattle payment, known as bridewealth.
+This payment does not have to be made all at once; it can be given gradually over time until the full agreed amount is settled.
 This flexibility reflects Maasai economic realities and strengthens the bond between the two families.

 When a family has found a suitable bride, the challenge is gathering enough cattle to pay the bridewealth.
 Many Maasai men delay marriage because they don’t have enough cattle.
 Nowadays, some men travel to cities seeking jobs or other ways to raise cash to buy cattle.